maycheongs/Journey/README.md

 ## About

 Journey is a single-page app for creating trip itineraries for groups in real time and browsing public itineraries for inspiration.
-This is a forked and updated version of the original project, with modernized dependencies, improved session management, and deployment to Render for backend and frontend services.
+This is a updated version of the original project, with modernized dependencies, improved build and session management, and deployment to Render for backend and frontend services.

 ## Tech Stack